 Captain Percy knew it was worse than that.
-The sharp list after the delay was the weight of the slack water in the bilge pouring over to one side of the boat and dragging the rest of the boat over with the weight of its movement.
+The sharp list after the delay was the weight of the slack water in the bilge pouring over to one side and dragging the rest of the boat over with the weight of its movement.

-A short while later, Percy had finished her cigarillo.
-“I… need to go check on Chips.”
-She slid down the ladder from the control room, passed Hemi concentrating on listening to the headphones at the sonar station, and continued forward until she got to the steep metal stairs down into the cargo hold.
+Soon, Percy had finished her cigarillo.
+“I . . . need to go check on Chips.”
+She slid down the ladder from the control room, passed Hemi, listening to the headphones at the sonar station, and continued until she got to the steep metal stairs down into the cargo hold.

-Chips and Owen were working at the far end where they had rigged bright work lamps.
-Owen was dragging one end of a fat gray, grimy hose for an old mobile bilge pump from the pool of black water in the bow up the middle of the cargo hold towards the fixture set in the wall where a hose could be fed to the trim tanks.
-Chips had a whole set of the deck grates out and stacked up to expose the pond of scummy black water under them.
-She was wearing thick rubber waders and standing directly on the inside of the pressure hull in the fetid water.
-The water had pooled up above the grating level and was almost to Chips’ chest—a distressing sight that was tempered in Percy’s mind by the knowledge that Chips was not a tall woman.
-Chips had heavy rubber welding gloves on and a mask so she could see what she was doing under the water.
-Above the swim mask she wore another dark-lensed mask for welding that could flip up or down as the work required.
+Chips and Owen were working at the far end, where they had rigged bright work lamps.
+Owen was dragging one end of a fat, gray, grimy hose for an old mobile bilge pump from the pool of black water in the bow up the middle of the cargo hold toward the fixture set in the wall where a hose could be fed to the trim tanks.
+Chips had pulled out and stacked a whole set of the deck grates to expose the pond of scummy black water underneath.
+She was wearing thick rubber waders and standing in the fetid water on the inside of the pressure hull, which had pooled above the grating level almost to Chips’ chest—a distressing sight, tempered in Percy’s mind only by the knowledge that Chips was not a tall woman.
+Chips wore heavy rubber welding gloves and a swim mask so she could see what she was doing under the water.
+On top she wore another dark-lensed welding mask that could flip up or down as the work required.

-As Percy was walking down the cargo hold, Chips’ head was disappearing under the surface.
-She stood on the grating above Chips, watching.
+As Percy walked down the cargo hold, Chips’ head disappeared under the surface.
+Percy stood on the grating above, watching.
 The welding rig next to her revved up with a hiss and a groan, and a stream of bubbles and flashing blue light pierced through the turbid water.
-When Chips lifted her head for air, water ran down her mask in rivulets, and drained in a greasy gray stream from her matted hair.
-Percy asked her for her report.
+When Chips lifted her head for air, water ran down her mask in rivulets and drained in a greasy gray stream from her matted hair.
+Percy asked for her report.

 “Fuck you, ya dominating fuckin’ cow.
 This is delicate fuckin’ work here and you’re up on there in the control room sloshing the whole fuckin’ boat back and forth.
 And it needs fucking time.
 The hull’s got hundreds of tiny cracks.
 It’s split open the way ya might break off a piece of cheese—tiny cracks all the fuckin’ way along.
 If it were one big crack it would be much fucking simpler.
 Hand me that fuckin’ patch piece by your feet.”

 Captain Percy spat, and her spit tasted oily and gritty.
 She handed Chips the flat piece of sheet steel, which was coated with a slippery residue.
 Chips held it against the side of the hull and pulled a hammer from a loop on her waders.
 She hammered it against the side of the hull with heavy, ringing smacks, shaping it to the interior curve of the boat.
 Percy was sure she could hear the ring of the hammer traveling along the steel pressure hull all the way to the stern.
-She could imagine the sound going out into the water, which felt like a violation to her basic instinct to always keep her submarine quiet.
-Practically though, it hardly mattered, since those who pursued them would already know their location anyway.
+She could imagine the sound going out into the water, which felt like a violation of her basic instinct to keep her submarine quiet.
+It hardly mattered, though, since their pursuers would already know their location anyway.

-Chips took her now appropriately curved piece of patch steel and submerged into the filth again.
+Chips took her now appropriately curved piece of patch steel and submerged herself in the filth again.